-The following was updated and adopted from a hired-speech I gave to a group of 50 portfolio CEOs and senior partners in June 2015 at the headquarters of NEA, the world’s largest venture capital firm.
+The following was updated and adopted from a recent hired-speech I gave to a group of 50 CEOs and partners at the headquarters of NEA, the world’s largest venture capital firm.

-Since 2005, I’ve written for half of the top 20 U.S. media publications and dozens of Fortune 100 companies as a featured contributor, branded storyteller, and retained content advisor.
-In that time, this is what I know for sure: marketing is the way you let people know you exist.
+Since 2005, I’ve written for half of the top 20 U.S. media and dozens of Fortune 100 companies as a seasoned writer-for-hire, content marketer, and best-selling author.
+From those experiences, this is what I know for sure: marketing is the way you let people know you exist.
 Content marketing is the ongoing explanation for why they should care.

-As a discipline, content marketing (or brand journalism, executive editorial, and thought leadership) is important, because it allows companies to persuade highly-informed buyers in an increasingly noisy world.
-Not only is it the fastest growing marketing strategy in recent years, it’s also the most effective for supplying search demand, engaging target audiences, enabling messaging, and satisfying the buyer’s need to read and inform themselves before making a purchase.
+As a discipline, branded journalism, thought leadership, and executive editorial is important, because it allows companies to persuade highly-informed buyers in an increasingly noisy world.
+Not only is it the fastest growing marketing budget, it’s also the most effective for satisfying search demand, engaging audiences, and satiating a buyer’s need to read and inform themselves before making a purchase.

 What surprises people most that engage me?
 Here are the top five:

 - 66% of content marketing campaigns fail.
-This is because they only talk about themselves instead of larger issues that interest their audience, don’t understand credible journalism, and don’t know their place in an over-informed media market.
+This is because companies only talk about themselves instead of larger issues that interest their audience.
+Either that or they don’t understand credible journalism and don’t know how to stand out in an information overloaded world.

 - Those who publish often reach wider audiences.
 Many take this fact for granted, but it’s worked ever since newspapers (aka the “original gangsters” of content marketing) were first invented in the 1700s.
 In other words, weekly (if not daily) publications and extroverted behavior wins.
 (Laura Hillenbrand and other geniuses like her being the rare exception.)